aepton/docs.opencivicdata.org/proposals/drafts/campaign_entities.rst

 jurisdiction
     Jurisdiction with at least one race occurring on this Election date.

-is_primary
+type
-    Whether this Election is a primary race or not for this Jurisdiction.
+    Enum containing all possible election types - primary, special, general, etc. for this Jurisdiction.

 primary_parties_involved
     **repeated**